Stack logo

 • Later on, when another function call checks the rate limit, it calculates how many tokens to add based on the elapsed time and adds it to the -2 value before deciding whether there are enough tokens for the new call.

 Passing reserve: true is optional.
-By default the library will refuse to go negative.
+By default the component will refuse to go negative.

 See the below example for usage.